By Philip W. Boesch, Jr.

 The world learned a lot more about Professor Kirkpatrick in 1998, long after Kirk died, when the CIA finally released his secret critique of the failed Bay of Pigs invasion.
 The Inspector General’s Survey of the Cuban Operation not only blamed CIA planners for misleading the President, but before the CIA sealed his report for a lifetime, they attached to it the “Rebuttal” by Richard Bissell from ‘Plans.’
 Bissell repeated the Agency’s angry view that everything was Kennedy’s fault, because 1500 CIA-trained Cubans were cut down and captured by Castro’s army when Kennedy pulled the plug on air support.
 He let good men die, Bissell said, so he could pretend he was never involved, when everyone already knew the US was behind the attack.
 It had to be in the Rebuttal, because Kirk wouldn’t do the CIA whitewash.
 He and his three investigators asked enough upsetting questions, that they didn’t know what to do with Kirk anymore.
 He wrote himself right out of a job with his IG reports, and then he left to teach, and then the CIA buried the reports he left behind…at least for the next thirty-three years.

-To date, only two court cases have come out of the assassination.
 New Orleans Jim Garrison’s prosecution of Clay Shaw became Oliver Stone’s film “JFK,” and Mark Lane defended the defamation lawsuit brought by E. Howard Hunt, a story retold in the best-seller Plausible Denial.
 In both cases, jurors said they believed Oswald did not act alone, that a number of people conspired to murder the President.
 The House Select Committee on Assassinations later reported the same thing.

-We just didn’t know back then.
 We didn’t know that the same agents in the Cuban operation, who managed Lee Harvey Oswald, also shared assassination training and intense hatred for JFK.
 We didn’t have Joan Mellon’s Farewell to Justice, the 2005 account of how the CIA torpedoed Garrison’s case.
 We didn’t have David Talbot’s Brothers, the 2007 story of Bobby Kennedy’s private thoughts on the murder.
 Most of us didn’t have the foresight of a Mark Lane to see through the Warren Commission to the outrage of cover-up.
 For years, we didn’t even have the buried Zapruder film, which shows in slow motion before our very own eyes how the President was shot first from behind and then an instant later from the grassy knoll in the front.